 No matter which action you choose, your lawyer should be someone you can fully trust.
 Not all attorneys, unfortunately, will work in your best interest.
 Some may even recommend an immediate settlement, even before reviewing the facts of your case first.
 Others may be too aggressive to proceed to courtroom battle when, clearly, you could benefit more from a less stressful settlement.

-That is why it is important to choose a motorcycle accident lawyer in Atlanta, Georgia who will truly fight for you and put your best interests first.
+That is why it is important to choose a car accident law firm in Atlanta, Georgia who will truly fight for you and put your best interests first.

 How Can a Motorcycle Accident Lawyer Help with My Compensation Claim?